photoprism/photoprism-docs/docs/getting-started/faq.md

 #### YAML ####

-Unless disabled via `PHOTOPRISM_DISABLE_BACKUPS` or `--disable-backups`, PhotoPrism automatically creates/updates [human-friendly YAML sidecar files](../developer-guide/technologies/yaml.md) during indexing and after manual editing of fields such as title, date, or location.
+Unless disabled by setting the `PHOTOPRISM_SIDECAR_YAML` option to `"false"` in your configuration, PhotoPrism automatically creates/updates [human-friendly YAML sidecar files](../developer-guide/technologies/yaml.md) during indexing and after manual editing of fields such as title, date, or location.
 They serve as a backup in case the database (index) is lost, or when folders are synchronized with a remote instance.

 Like JSON, [YAML](../developer-guide/technologies/yaml.md) files can be opened with common development tools and text editors.
 However, changes are not synchronized with the original index, as this could overwrite existing data.